-One of the challenges community colleges are facing is being able to meet educational demands under the continued pressure of level or reduced state funding.
+One of the challenges community colleges are facing is being able to meet educational demands under continued financial pressures.
 Cost-saving measures, additional tuition and increased property tax revenue have enabled the College to balance these demands against decreases in state appropriations but it is a continuing concern, which may influence future budgets and educational programs.